 Thank you for your question.
-Dr. Brooksher would need to examine your teeth and veneers to identify the problem.
-We will discuss three factors that can darken porcelain veneers.
+Dr. Lim would need to examine your smile makeover to determine why it is losing its luster, but we will explain what can happen to veneers.

 What Can Cause New Porcelain Veneers to Look Old?

 New porcelain veneers might look old due to glaze damage or the materials used to make your veneers.

 Abrasive chemicals or power polishing equipment can damage and dull the glaze on porcelain veneers.
 If your veneers lost luster within a few months, perhaps a dental professional used the wrong tools or materials.

 - Acidulated fluoride – Although acidulated fluoride strengthens tooth enamel and prevents decay, it will scratch the porcelain.
 The scratches will easily attract stains and darken your veneers.